AletheiaWareLLC/Neuro/README.md

 # Neuro

-Neuro is an implementation of a Neural Network in which each Neuron is implemented as an 8-bit Pushdown Automaton.
+Neuro is an implementation of a Neural Network in which each Neuron is implemented as a Pushdown Automaton.

 Neural Networks can either be written manually in Domain-Specific Language, or an Evolutionary Algorithm can be used to generate the optimal Neural Network for a given Fitness Function.